 The Budget Inn Patricia Hotel

-The Patricia Hotel does not look too bad on the website, but it’s location is BAD BAD BAD.
+The Patricia Hotel does not look too bad on the website, but it’s location is ROUGH ROUGH ROUGH.
 The self-proclaimed ‘no-frills’ accommodation states it is “located on the edge of the downtown core, guests are only 1 block from Chinatown, 5 blocks from historic Gastown…”

 What this eloquent copy writer leaves out is that those 5 blocks to Gastown are down East Hastings Street, one of the roughest streets in Canada.
 I have seen travellers walking down Hastings with their luggage arriving at the Patricia, presumably from the downtown transit stations.